A boozy fall shake, ice cream, boozy apples and amaro!

 The old saying “Good things come to those that wait!” gets floated around quite a bit, and for this recipe the saying holds true!
 But never fear, even if it takes a bit of time, you get two really great end results that you can use in your kitchen!
 Back in November we were at the Whole Food’s Share the Cheer event where we were prepping to preview some featured cocktails we had prepared for the holidays and we were chatting with Phyllis, one of the event staff at the Omaha Whole Foods about making some cool cocktails.

 She mentioned that she had just recently finished a class on infusions, one of which was an apple pie vodka infusion.
 Obviously this is right up our alley, and before we knew it, we were sampling not only the infusion, but the by product, some deliciously spiced drunken apples.
+So an adult apple pie milkshake was born!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.